Why Your Car Attracts Dust So Fast After Washing (And What You’re Doing Wrong)

 Some leave behind a thin layer or residue that you may not notice.

 But that layer can attract dust faster than a properly cleaned surface.
+Regular polishing and proper paint maintenance can help create a smoother surface that is less likely to hold dust and contaminants.

 What helps: Use products meant for cars.
 They are designed to clean without leaving residue.